LasseWolter/honours-project-21-22/Research/notes.md

 - Uses librosa for audio analysis (https://librosa.org/doc/latest/index.html)

 # Possible Challenges
-### Reaction time might be a problem:
+### Reaction time/Latency might be a problem:
 _source_: https://www.ideo.com/blog/why-your-office-needs-a-laugh-detector
 This article contains a video showing a demo of the laugh-detector-light-bulb.
 And it can be seen that there is a delay in reacting to laughter.
 This might be a problem in a video conference because the laughter should be transmitted as soon as possible - to avoid reactions that aren't in sync with the actual presentation.
 **About the author**: IDEA is a global design company with over 698 employees.
 (https://www.ideo.com/about)